Advisor’s Toolkit

 Applied coursework in most professional programs is not considered liberal arts, including NURS, MGMT, MKTG, HRMG, ACCT, and FINA.
 Many ITDY, SPST, MSTI, and EDUC courses are also not considered liberal arts.

-Search the Course Offerings for liberal arts courses by selecting "All Courses" and the attribute "YLIB" (Yes Liberal Arts) at the bottom of the list.
+Use the Course Search to find liberal arts courses by selecting "All Courses" and the attribute "YLIB" (Yes Liberal Arts) near the bottom of the list.

 Courses that transfer from other institutions in the areas of COMM, ARTS, criminal justice, and CSCI-related fields may not transfer in as liberal arts.
 For clarification, view the student's TCE (Transfer Credit Evaluation) or check with the Registrar.